vonpo/gg_react_take_home/README.md

 App downloads gifs from Giphy api with those endpoints:

-Search gif by terms: `https://developers.giphy.com/docs/api/endpoint#search` Get trending gifs: `https://developers.giphy.com/docs/api/endpoint#trending`
+Search gif by terms: `https://developers.giphy.com/docs/api/endpoint#search`

+Get trending gifs: `https://developers.giphy.com/docs/api/endpoint#trending`

+Gifs are quite huge and displaying many gifs at once with full size and quality could make browser slow.
+Giphy provides downsized gifs and those are used in main image grid.

 Gifs are displayed by `<InfiniteScrollResource />` this is generic component that loads given `url` and renders it using `render` prop.
 It was designed to render any given url and render any view.